This website is best viewed with CSS and JavaScript enabled.

 Posted on: June 22, 2026 2:20 PM

-Archbishop Sarah Mullally with the Anglican Archbishop in Jerusalem at St George's Cathedral
+Archbishop Sarah Mullally with the Anglican Archbishop in Jerusalem during a five-day pilgrimage of the Holy Land

 Photo Credit: Lambeth Palace